kubernetes/autoscaler/vertical-pod-autoscaler/README.md

 * Status through which the recommended cpu/memory requests are provided.

-VPA can operate in 3 modes:

-* Update off - the recommendations are calculated for the pods/containers selected with label selector, however the users have to set them manually.

-* Update on init - the recommendations are calculated and applied to pods when they are created.
-The pods are not automatically updated once created.

-* Automatic update - the recommendations are calculated and applied automatically.

 More on the architecture can be found [HERE](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/autoscaling/vertical-pod-autoscaler.md).

 ### Installation